paramrajpura/HM_RAT/README.md

   * TestChronux.m

+MATLAB needed

 This process will detrend the signal of a recording.
 This MATLAB script use the local detrend function from Chronux to create a linear regression on a moving local window of 0.1 second

 How to Use it :
-- decompress the folder chronux2.12. in the folder
+- Decompress the folder chronux2.12.

 - In matlab go to your directory with the function, add the chronux folder and subfolder to the path.